The following distinguished researchers have accepted invitations to deliver plenary lectures at the conference:

 Abstract: The concepts of interpolation and regression can be viewed as the problem of reconstructing an unknown function given data such as a finite number of (noisy) point evaluations or other linear functionals.
 This mini-symposium will focus on meshless methods for regression and interpolation, aiming to bring together researchers working on statistical methods, such as Gaussian process regression, and deterministic methods, such as radial basis function interpolation.

 Organiser: Ivan Graham (Bath)

-List of speakers: Alex Bespalov (Birmingham), Alex Gilbert (New South Wales), Ivan Graham (Bath), Catherine Powell (Manchester), David Silvester (Manchester), Ian Sloan (New South Wales)
+List of speakers: Alex Bespalov (Birmingham), Stephane Chretien (NPL), Alec Gilbert (New South Wales), Ivan Graham (Bath), Jichun Li (Nevada), Catherine Powell (Manchester), James Rynn (Manchester), David Silvester (Manchester), Ian Sloan (New South Wales)

 Abstract: Uncertainty Quantification has become a very active research area in recent years, leading to a wide spectrum of activity on new algorithms, their analysis and applications.
 The minisymposium will highlight recent work across this spectrum, including work on adaptivity, fast linear algebra, reduced basis methods and high dimensional problems and will include novel applications in dynamics, transport and eigenvalue problems.

 Organiser: Dante Kalise (RICAM, Linz), Tyrone Rees (RAL)

 List of speakers: Dante Kalise (RICAM, Linz), Alejandro Allendes (Universidad Técnica Federico Santa María), Kevin Sturm (RICAM, Linz), John Pearson (Kent), Sergey Dolgov (Bath), Sergio Rodrigues (RICAM, OeAW)